-City Eindhoven Sector Energy

-Country Netherlands Triangulum Yes

-Description

-produced by IBIS installed on to

-areas in the building.
-The regul

-Hence, the closed w ind turbine design uses effectiv façade along with the regular
+Closed Wind turbine produced by IBIS installed on top of a apartment building.
+The energy produced is used to light the common areas in the building.
+The regular wind flow was not suitable for regular wind turbines.
+Hence, the closed wind turbine design uses effectively the wind flow along the façade along with the regular wind flow.

-ind flow.

-Closed system: visually more ap opealing and more acceptabl e for city
+Closed system: visually more appealing and more acceptable for city

-/Highlight

-USF / mg mg m

-Project Scale Individual site Planning Time

-Development Type Technological Development Implementation Time

-Participation Model Passive Participation The housing association h nad planned to discuss with the

-tenants and as ssociation about the
+Project Scale Individual site P Planning Time Development Type Technological Development Ir mplementation Time Participation Model Passive Participation →T The housing association h ad planned to discuss with the tenants and as sociation about the

-older Analysis 1

-Owner IBIS Power NL Implementer IBIS Power NL

-Customer Housing Association Service Provider
+Stakeholder Analysis Owner IBIS Power NL Implementer IBIS Power NL Customer Housing Association Service Provider

-Implement ation of UseCase

-implement

-Suppo rting Factors

-Housing Association National

-Law- They can't earn money Not enough wind in the city,

-Legal other than rent.
-So cannot Geographical so a new technology which

-sell electricity generated by also uses wind from façade

-the turbines

-More socially acceptable

-Dense neighborhood with solution owing to the visual

-Infrastructural social housing.
-Tall buildings Social appeal and less Noise.

-Reduced rent and service Start-up from the TU/e

-Financial costs as wind energy was Partners Innovation Lab. so strong

-manciai used to light common areas. relations

-Other

-other
+Supporting Factors Legal Housing Association National Law- They can't earn money other than rent.
+So cannot sell electricity generated by the turbines Geographical Not enough wind in the city, so a new technology which also uses wind from façade Infrastructural Dense neighborhood with social housing.
+Tall buildings Social More socially acceptable solution owing to the visual appeal and less Noise.
+Financial Reduced rent and service costs as wind energy was used to light common areas.
+Partners Start-up from the TU/e Innovation Lab. so strong relations Other